-If you have employees in any of these statutory jurisdictions — California, Connecticut, Washington D.C., Hawaii, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, or Washington state — you’re probably looking for tools and tactics to stay on top of your compliance obligations.
-This session provided information regarding statutory paid leave program changes for 2021.
-We also offered a recap of the latest paid family leave programs, including Washington D.C’s universal paid leave, and updated information on Massachusetts’ new paid family and medical leave that goes into effect Jan.
-1, 2021.
+If you have employees in any of these statutory jurisdictions — California, Connecticut, Colorado, Washington D.C., Hawaii, Massachusetts, New Jersey, New York, Oregon, Puerto Rico, Rhode Island, and/or Washington state — you’re probably looking for tools and tactics to stay on top of your compliance obligations.
+This session provided information about statutory paid leave program changes coming in 2022.
+We’ll also provided details on the Connecticut Paid Family and Medical Leave (CT PFML) program which goes into effect Jan.
+1, 2022.

-Susan Murphy, Manager, Group Insurance, Business Segments, Prudential
+- Susan Murphy, Director, Group Insurance & Business Segments, Prudential

-Gina Pettigrano, Manager, Statutory Paid Leave Products, Prudential
+- Gina Pettigrano, Director, Customer Solutions & Statutory Paid Leave Products, Prudential

-Donna Wieland, Director, Statutory Paid Leave Products, Prudential
+- Donna Wieland, Director, Customer Solutions & Statutory Paid Leave Products, Prudential

 Full content is available to DMEC members only. to view the complete resource.